 This scholarship programme offers you the opportunity to complete your doctoral degree in Germany.

 Who can apply?

-Excellently-qualified young academics and scientists who have completed a Master's degree or Diplom, or in exceptional cases a Bachelor's degree at the latest by the time they begin their grant-supported research.
+You can apply if you have above-average qualifications and you completed your Master's degree or Diplom, or in exceptional cases a Bachelor's degree, at the latest by the time the funding period begins.

 What can be funded?

-Doctoral programmes at a state or state-recognised institution of higher education or a non-university research institute in Germany:
+The programme provides funding for a doctoral project at a state or state-recognised institution of higher education or a non-university research institute in Germany.
+This can be either:

 - participation in a structured doctoral study programme

 - Funding is provided for a maximum of four years; the length of the funding period is decided by a selection committee and depends on your project and study plan.